laboon/ebook/text/30_defects.md

 ### Observed Behavior

 Opposed to the expected behavior field is the __observed behavior__ field.
 This describes what actually happened after the execution steps were executed.
 Just as in all of the fields of the defect report template, this should be filled in as precisely as possible.
+If necessary, some detail should be added explaining why it is different from the expected behavior (for example, if it is a long string with only a single letter in the middle modified).

 ### Impact